aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 === "Middy middleware"

-    !!! tip "Using Middy for the first time?"
+    !!! tip "A note about Middy"
-        You can install Middy by running `npm i @middy/core`.
+        Currently we support only Middy `v3.x` that you can install it by running `npm i @middy/core@~3`.
-        Learn more about [its usage and lifecycle in the official Middy documentation](https://middy.js.org/docs/intro/getting-started){target="_blank"}.
+        Check their docs to learn more about [Middy and its middleware stack](https://middy.js.org/docs/intro/getting-started){target="_blank"} as well as [best practices when working with Powertools](https://middy.js.org/docs/integrations/lambda-powertools#best-practices){target="_blank"}.

     ```typescript hl_lines="24-26"
     --8<-- "docs/snippets/metrics/defaultDimensionsMiddy.ts"